-The winningest coach in the history of Eureka College men's soccer, Dwain Barker will begin his sixth season as head coach of the Red Devils in 2019.
+The winningest coach in the history of Eureka College men's soccer, Dwain Barker will begin his seventh season as head coach of the Red Devils in 2020.

 In 2018, the Red Devils opened the season by notching consecutive non-conference match wins against NCAA Division III opponents for the first time in program history, edging Lakeland 2-1 on Sept.
 1 and topping Finlandia 3-0 on Sept.
 6. Later in the season, EC recorded its second-longest scoreless defensive stand in program history, keeping opponents off the board for 202:53 from Oct.
 9 to Oct.
 13.